mrbusche/backseatfan.com/_posts/2010-06-13-vince-young-fighting-at-a-strip-club-video.md

   </p>

   <p>
-    Apparently an upside down longhorn is &#8220;fight'n words&#8221;, I never knew that.
+    Apparently an upside down longhorn is "fight'n words", I never knew that.
 I'm sure Longhorns fans will be seeing more of it now.
   </p>

   <p>